ralphje/destructify/docs/fields.rst

    .. attribute:: BytesField.length

       This specifies the length of the field.
 This is the amount of data that is read from the stream and written to the stream.
+The length may also be negative to indicate an unbounded read, i.e. until the end of stream.

-      You can set it to one of the following:
+      You can set this attribute to one of the following:

       * A callable with zero arguments
       * A callable taking a :class:`ParsingContext` object